Cell Types of Mesothelioma

 The three types of mesothelioma cells are:

-- Epithelioid. (link to new Epithelial page) This is the most common cellular form of mesothelioma, accounting for between half and 70 percent of all mesothelioma diagnoses.
+- Epithelioid.
+This is the most common cellular form of mesothelioma, accounting for between half and 70 percent of all mesothelioma diagnoses.
 It tends to be easier to treat because of the square shape of the cells.
 These cells tend to stick together during replication, which slows the spread and makes curative treatments, such as surgery, radiation or chemotherapy, that much more effective in removing the cancer from the patient’s body.
 Subtypes include: Tubulopapillary, Acinar, Adenomatoid and Solid Mesothelial.

-- Biphasic. (link to new Biphasic page) This is a mixed cell type, accounting for between 20 to 35 percent of all mesothelioma diagnoses.
+- Biphasic.
+This is a mixed cell type, accounting for between 20 to 35 percent of all mesothelioma diagnoses.
 It is comprised of both sarcomatoid and epithelioid cells.
 This can be tough to diagnose because the sarcomatoid and epithelioid cells may grow in separate parts of the same tumor.

 It is important to determine which cell types of mesothelioma are involved in your illness to optimize your opportunity for success.Mesothelioma Histology